OmarBedawi/my_first_e-store/README.md

 ###### OrderLineItem
-This model is used to display the informations contained in an order placed by a user.
+This model is used to display the e-Books informations contained in an order placed by a user.
 The OrderLineItem's relation to the Order model is used to show past orders with the relative details on the user's profile page.

 | Field | Field Type | Validation |